Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Related Work

 There are three main approaches to constructing efficient estimators, one-step bias correction, estimating equation methods, and TMLE \citep{Schuler2018comparisonmethods,VanderVaart2002semiparametricstatistics,vanderLaan2006targetedmaximum,vanderLaan2018targetedlearning_book2}.
 In many cases, these approaches yield estimators that are asymptotically equivalent.
-However, their finite sample behavior may differ.
+However, their finite-sample behavior may differ.
 Another related line of work is post-selection inference with high-dimensional control variables \citep{Belloni2011inference,Belloni2014highdimensionalmethods,Belloni2016postselection}.

-\paragraph{Debiased machine learning.} \citet{Chernozhukov2018doubledebiased} proposes debiased machine learning as a framework for constructing asymptotically efficient estimators.
-This framework formulates the problem through Neyman orthogonality, which is closely connected to the semiparametric efficient influence function \citep{Newey1994theasymptotic}.
+\paragraph{Debiased Machine Learning and Riesz Representer.} Debiased and double machine learning (DML) provides a general recipe for constructing asymptotically linear and semiparametrically efficient estimators by combining flexible first-step learning with Neyman-orthogonal scores \citep{Chernozhukov2018doubledebiased}.
+In classical semiparametric theory, such orthogonalization is naturally expressed through the efficient influence function, obtained by projecting the pathwise derivative onto the nuisance tangent space \citep{Newey1994theasymptotic}.
+Related influence-function and projection-based bias corrections also appear in earlier semiparametric two-step and sieve inference work \citep{Chen2008semiparametricefficiency,Ackerberg2014asympototicefficiency}.

-\paragraph{Riesz representer.} The Riesz representer appears as part of the Neyman orthogonal score.
-It is often called the bias-correction term in one-step bias correction and the clever covariate in TMLE.
-The terminology ``Riesz representer'' appears in the debiased machine learning formulation based on Neyman orthogonality \citep{Chernozhukov2022automaticdebiased}.
+For many targets, the orthogonal score admits an augmentation, a bias-correction, form.
+In particular, for linear and local functionals of a regression-type nuisance, \citet{Chernozhukov2022automaticdebiased} makes explicit that one can write an orthogonal score as a plug-in term plus a correction that multiplies the regression residual by the functional's Riesz representer. \citet{Chernozhukov2022automaticdebiased} treats the Riesz representer itself as an additional nuisance parameter and proposes to estimate it from data via regularized \emph{Riesz representer regression}, combined with cross fitting, yielding adaptive inference for regular and nonregular local functionals \citep{Chernozhukov2022automaticdebiased}.
+This places the adjustment term, often called the one-step bias-correction term or the clever covariate, into the same estimation pipeline as other nuisance parameters.